 While the police report of your crash will not be available immediately, contact your insurance company right away.
-Whether you contact your insurance agent directly, call your carrier’s 1-800 number or file online, have your policy information on hand.
+Whether you file your claim by phone, online or app, you should have your policy information on hand.
 During the initial filing, be prepared to provide your insurance policy number, driver’s license number and other identifying information.

-A representative will explain the claims process and walk you through a series of questions regarding your crash.
-You will be asked to provide details of the incident as well as the date, time, parties involved, and any injuries you incurred.
+A representative can explain the claims process and walk you through a series of questions regarding your crash.
+You will be asked to provide details of the incident as well as the date, time, parties involved and any injuries you incurred.
 The insurance company will request a copy of the police report when it is available as this will aid in the investigation.

 In addition to taking an account of the crash, the representative will schedule a time for your vehicle to be inspected.
 An adjuster will come to the location of your car to write up an estimate for the necessary repairs.

 Do you recall the details of your auto insurance coverage?
 Most of us pay our premiums but don’t think much about our policy until we get into a crash.
 Make sure to ask your insurance agent about your deductible so that you can plan financially for car repairs.
 Your deductible is the amount that you will owe before insurance covers the remainder.
 For instance, a $500 deductible means that you will owe $500 regardless of the total amount of repair needed for your car.
 If the other driver’s insurance company ultimately accepts fault for the crash, your deductible eventually will be returned to you.

 In cases where the damage to your car is so great that it cannot be driven, you will need a rental car.
 Even if your vehicle incurs less damage, you will need one for the time it is at the body shop.
 Ask about your rental car coverage so that you stay within the limits of your policy and minimize additional cost.
 AAA members get exclusive savings on Hertz rentals.